Sophakneath/sophakneath.github.io/_posts/2013-12-28-introducing-hyde.md

 ---
 layout: post
-title: Self-Introduction
 ---

+### Self-Introduction

-I am a Master's degree student at Seoul National University, advised by Prof. [Your Advisor's Name].
+I am a Master's degree student at Seoul National University.
 My research interest lies in integrating machine learning into mobile applications to enhance daily life activities.
 I am particularly focused on Human-AI interaction and healthcare.
 By developing innovative AI-empowered systems, I aim to create practical solutions that improve human well-being and streamline everyday tasks.
 Through this work, I hope to contribute to the advancement of technology that supports and enriches people's lives.

 ### Education